 Some people might demonstrate unsociable tendencies because they genuinely love working alone, while others may display this behavior for a specific reason.

 For instance, your unsociable team member might feel shy around others.
-If you notice that he has trouble speaking up in a group, give him other opportunities to communicate with the rest of the team.
-For example, you could schedule smaller meetings or one-on-one sessions with him.
+If you notice that they have trouble speaking up in a group, give them other opportunities to communicate with the rest of the team.
+For example, you could schedule smaller meetings or one-on-one sessions with them.

-His lack of interaction with others could be the result of poor communication skills.
-So, encourage him to take our interactive quiz to get targeted feedback about where he needs to improve.
-You could also encourage him to develop impromptu speaking skills, teach him how to be a better listener, or show him how to improve his writing.
+Their lack of interaction with others could be the result of poor communication skills.
+So, encourage them to take our interactive quiz to get targeted feedback about where they need to improve.
+You could also encourage them to develop impromptu speaking skills, teach them how to be a better listener, or show them how to improve their writing.

-It's important that you approach your unsociable team member with empathy and understanding, and that you appreciate his perspective, if you expect him to change.
-Empathy will allow you to structure your approach to fit his wants and needs.
+It's important that you approach your unsociable team member with empathy and understanding, and that you appreciate their perspective, if you expect them to change.
+Empathy will allow you to structure your approach to fit their wants and needs.

-To maximize the productivity of your unsociable team member, identify her strengths and weaknesses.
-Once you know what she's good at, use job-crafting strategies to build more of these tasks into her day.
+To maximize the productivity of your unsociable team member, identify their strengths and weaknesses.
+Once you know what they're good at, use job-crafting strategies to build more of these tasks into their day.

 Keep in mind that loners are often highly proficient in their chosen field and, if you give them opportunities to shine, they can be a real asset.
-Give your team member a new challenge as soon as she wraps up a project, so that you can keep her engaged and increase her job satisfaction.
+Give your team member a new challenge as soon as they wrap up a project, so that you can keep them engaged and increase their job satisfaction.

-When you assign your team member work, don't micromanage her.
-Instead, give her the time and space that she needs.
+When you assign work to your team member, don't micromanage them.
+Instead, give them the time and space that they need.

-Next, find a way to work around her weaknesses.
-This might mean avoiding delegating tasks that depend on working with other people, or finding a colleague that she's comfortable with to serve as an intermediary.
+Next, find a way to work around their weaknesses.
+This might mean avoiding delegating tasks that depend on working with other people, or finding a colleague that they're comfortable with to serve as an intermediary.

-Talk with your unsociable team member to make sure that he really does prefer to work alone.
+Talk with your unsociable team member to make sure that they really do prefer to work alone.
 Some people might appear to be loners, but they may not know how to work closely with others.

-Sit down with him one-on-one and suggest a project or team that he could be part of.
-If he seems willing to explore the idea, he might just need coaching on how to be a good team player.
-But if he resists, the chances are he's a true loner.
+Sit down with them one-on-one and suggest a project or team that they could be part of.
+If they seem willing to explore the idea, they might just need coaching on how to be a good team player.
+But if they resist, the chances are they're a true loner.

 This study found that loners perceive few benefits from working as part of a group.
-So, think carefully before you push him into being more team-oriented.
-Working alone is what loners do best, so avoid trying to mold him into something that he's not, as it might encourage him to move on.
+So, think carefully before you push them into being more team-oriented.
+Working alone is what loners do best, so avoid trying to mold them into something that they're not, as it might encourage them to move on.

-Despite this, there will be times when you do need him to work in a team.
+Despite this, there will be times when you do need them to work in a team.
 In this situation, good communication is essential.
-Be honest about what you expect him to do, and about how long this group work will continue.
-Explain that, once he's finished, he can go back to his preferred working style.
+Be honest about what you expect them to do, and about how long this group work will continue.
+Explain that, once they're finished, they can go back to their preferred working style.

 One of the biggest risks with unsociable team members is their lack of communication with the rest of the group.
 This might cause them to produce work that's incompatible with everyone else's, or that has already been done.
 This can waste valuable time and resources, especially on bigger projects.

-This is why it's so important to encourage your team member to communicate with her colleagues.
-Ask her to send regular progress updates and attend all meetings, so that she understands the group's objectives and direction.
+This is why it's so important to encourage your team member to communicate with their colleagues.
+Ask them to send regular progress updates and attend all meetings, so that they understand the group's objectives and direction.

-You also need to let her know about any changes or decisions that the group makes informally.
+You also need to let them know about any changes or decisions that the group makes informally.
 For example, your team members may share ideas during lunch or through conversations in the office, when this person isn't around.
-Send an email or IM, or schedule a regular one-on-one meeting, to keep her abreast of current events.
+Send an email or IM, or schedule a regular one-on-one meeting, to keep them up to date with current events.

-Last, talk with her honestly about how her solitary tendencies might inhibit the effectiveness of the group.
-For example, if she misses team meetings, explain how this affects everyone's morale.
-If you want her to change her behavior, be clear about exactly what needs to happen.
+Last, talk with them honestly about how their solitary tendencies might inhibit the effectiveness of the group.
+For example, if they miss team meetings, explain how this affects everyone's morale.
+If you want them to change their behavior, be clear about exactly what needs to happen.

-If her behavior doesn't affect the group's productivity, then consider allowing her to work alone in an environment where she's more comfortable.
-For instance, you might let her work from home, permit her to telecommute several days a week, or give her a private office.
+If their behavior doesn't affect the group's productivity, then consider allowing them to work alone in an environment where they are more comfortable.
+For instance, you might let them work from home, permit them to telecommute several days a week, or give them a private office.